jewelsofthought/neshama/site/posts/parashot/Vayechi.md

 ## Joseph buries Jacob

-They embalm (**וַיַּֽחַנְט֥וּ**) Israel (v2).
+They embalm ([וַיַּֽחַנְט֥וּ]{dir="rtl"}) Israel (v2).
 Which means that his body would be preserved in the Cave.
 I assume that Joseph's body was embalmed too.
 What is surprising, is that the Egyptians (also) wept over Jacob for seventy days.
 Why would they mourn Jacob, when he was not a dignatory or known amongst the Egyptian people as Joseph was.
 What transpired and how come he influenced them so deeply?

 Rashi says (v3):